 In the future, it may be possible for study members living abroad to conduct the survey remotely through web or telephone interviews.

 We go to great lengths to maintain your privacy.
 We respect that you have voluntarily given information to us on the basis that we protect your rights.
-We keep any information that could identify you in a secure location.
+We keep any information which could identify you in a secure location.

 At the Centre for Longitudinal Studies, the study data is managed by two different teams, all of whom have signed strict confidentiality contracts and can only access this information for limited purposes.
 One team deals with your personal contact information to make sure we are able to stay in touch with you.
 The other manages all the other information you provide in the survey.
 Neither team has access to both.